Let Them Eat Gluten Free Cake

 • 1 15-ounce can real pumpkin puree not pumpkin pie filling

-• ½ cup (1 stick or 113 g) butter, melted
+• ½ cup (1 stick or 113g) butter, melted

-• 2 tsp vanilla extract
+• 2 teaspoon vanilla extract

-• 3 large eggs
+• 3 large eggs, at room temperature

-• cups (406 g) powdered sugar, sifted
+• 3¼ cups (406g) powdered sugar, sifted

-• 1 tsp cinnamon
+• 1 teaspoon cinnamon

-• 1 tsp pumpkin pie spice
+• 1 teaspoon pumpkin pie spice

-• ¼ tsp salt
+• ¼ teaspoon salt

-• freshly whipped cream for serving
+• freshly whipped cream for serving, optional

 Instructions